How to interact with the data in VR

 “brush add”

-to add voxels to a mask
+Set the brush to add voxels to a mask.

 “brush erase”